MicrosoftDocs/visualstudio-docs/docs/containers/container-build.md

 The final stage starts again from `base`, and includes the `COPY --from=publish` to copy the published output to the final image.
 This process makes it possible for the final image to be a lot smaller, since it doesn't need to include all of the build tools that were in the `sdk` image.

-The following table summarize the stages used in the typical Dockerfile created by Visual Studio:
+The following table summarizes the stages used in the typical Dockerfile created by Visual Studio:

 | Stage | Description |
 | - | - |